ROCm/AMD_Hackathon/robotics/robotics_2025/so101_example.md

 lerobot-find-cameras opencv      # Find OpenCV cameras
 ```

-You can also use `ffplay` to check the camera angles:
+You can also use `ffplay` to check the camera angles and which port each camera is connected to:
 ```shell
 ffplay /dev/video*    # Fill in with the camera's index/port
 ```

-## Calibrate the SO101 ARM
+## Calibrate the SO-101 arms

 Details about the steps can be found at https://huggingface.co/docs/lerobot/so101 (you should NOT do the motor ID setup).